DAL Group: Automotive

 DAL Motors operates several franchises in Sudan, including Mitsubishi since 1994, Mercedes-Benz since 2006, and Kia.
 The company signed up to the United Nations Global Compact, but was delisted in April 2019 for failing to provide an annual report.

 Development

-DAL Group partnered with the National Social Insurance Fund and Khartoum State on the Al Mogran Development, a $4.5 billion construction project in Central Khartoum, next to the confluence of the Blue and White Nile project.
+DAL Group partnered with the National Social Insurance Fund and Khartoum State on the Al Mogran Development, a $4.5 billion construction project in Central Khartoum, next to the confluence of the Blue and White Nile.
 The project consisted of two phases with the first phase being the creation of a Central Business District, and second phase consisting of 1500 acres of residential space.
 In light of the ongoing war in Darfur, the project came to a halt in 2007 after the United States included the project management company, Al Sunut Development to the OFAC Sudan sanctions list, due to its connection to the Sudanese government.
 In 2021, the Emirates Stallions Group announced a hospitality project within the Al Morgan Development in partnership with DAL Group worth $65.3 million.
 The project will consist of a 16-floor hotel and residences.